-At Prince Henry, all owners are part of a community scheme known as Community Association DP270427 (CA) constituted under s.25 of the Community Land Development Act 1989.
-The NSW government established our CA recognising the site’s cultural and heritage significance.
+At Prince Henry, all owners are part of a community scheme known as the Prince Henry at Little Bay Community Association DP270427 (PHCA) constituted under s.25 of the Community Land Development Act 1989.
+The PHCA is not a strata scheme.
+The NSW government established the PHCA recognising the site’s cultural and heritage significance.

-Proposed alterations or additions to completed buildings or developments, for example colour changes, signage, transmitting or receiving devices, screens, pergolas and awnings, must be approved by the relevant neighbourhood association or strata scheme, where there is one, and should then be submitted to the CA for consideration before applying to the relevant consent authority for approval to proceed.
-The CA is also responsible for ensuring strata and neighbourhood associations maintain their lots to a reasonable standard.
+Proposed alterations or additions to completed buildings or developments, for example colour changes, signage, transmitting or receiving devices, screens, additional fencing, solar panels, pergolas and awnings, must be approved by the relevant subsidiary scheme (neighbourhood association or strata scheme), where there is one, and should then be submitted to the PHCA for consideration before applying to the relevant consent authority (generally Randwick Council) for approval to proceed.
+Owners of properties that aren’t part of a subsidiary scheme must submit their proposal to the PHCA for consideration before applying to the relevant consent authority (generally Randwick Council) for approval to proceed.
+The PHCA is also responsible for ensuring strata schemes, neighbourhood associations and individual owners maintain their lots to a reasonable standard.

 For details of the next meeting go to the CA Questions page.